rajannpatel/ubuntupbx/README.md

 ## Install FreePBX and Asterisk on an existing Ubuntu machine

 1. Download and edit cloud-init.yaml from this repository.
 Open the file in an editor (like nano) to set configurations between lines 4 and 53.
-Set `TOKEN` with a free or paid [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) to enable all security patches, including the [Livepatch](https://ubuntu.com/security/livepatch) security patching automation tool to protect the Linux kernel.

         curl -s https://raw.githubusercontent.com/rajannpatel/ubuntupbx/refs/heads/main/cloud-init.yaml -o cloud-init-jinja.yaml
         nano cloud-init-jinja.yaml